 You will do a number of breathing tests before and after you exercise.
 The technician will explain what you need to do during the breathing and exercise test.
-A pulse oximeter will be placed on your forehead or fingertip to monitor your oxygen saturation and heart rate.
+Before the testing begins EKG electrodes will be placed on your chest to monitor your heart.
+A pulse oximeter will be placed on your forehead or fingertip to monitor your oxygen saturation.

 Once ready, you will do the breathing tests, usually spirometry.
 After doing the breathing tests you will exercise on a treadmill or a bicycle.).
+A physician or exercise physiologist will be present during the exercise test.
 After the exercise is finished, you will do the breathing tests again.